Tischler graphs of critically fixed rational maps and their applications: Introduction

+Below, we briefly discuss some further applications of Tischler graphs and other recent related work.

 Since each edge of the Tischler graph $\Tisch(f)$ of a critically fixed rational map $f$ is invariant under $f$, an arbitrary spanning tree in $\Tisch(f)$ is an $f$-invariant planar embedded tree.
-Consequently, we have the following result.
+Consequently, we have the following immediate corollary.

 \begin{cor} Let $f$ be a critically fixed rational map.
-Then there exists a finite planar embedded tree with the vertex set containing $P_f=C_f$ that is invariant under $f$. \end{cor}
+Then there exists a finite planar embedded tree with the vertex set containing $C_f$ that is invariant under $f$. \end{cor}

-The invariant tree as above allows one to deeply understand the mapping properties of a critically fixed rational map $f$.
-In particular, it defines a \emph{one-tile subdivision rule} for the dynamics of $f$ in the sense of Cannon-Floyd-Parry \cite{CFP_Subdivision}.
-Furthermore, it appears to be very useful for computation of the \emph{iterated monodromy group} as discussed in \cite{H_Thesis}.
-Iterated monodromy groups were introduced by Nekrashevych in 2001 as groups that are naturally associated to certain dynamical systems, in particular, to a rational maps whose critical points have finite orbits, see a precise definition in \cite{Nekra}.
-The iterated monodromy group contains all the essential information about the dynamics: one can reconstruct from it the action of the map on its Julia set.
-An invariant tree as in Corollary \ref{cor:crit-fix-1-tile-subd} drastically simplifies the computations of iterated monodromy group action of critically fixed rational maps carried in \cite{Pilgrim_crit_fixed}.
-Furthermore, it allows to show that the iterated monodromy groups of critically fixed rational maps have quite ``exotic'' properties from the point of view of classical group theory.
+The invariant tree as above defines a \emph{one-tile subdivision rule} for the dynamics of $f$ in the sense of Cannon--Floyd--Parry \cite{CFP_Subdivision}.
+Furthermore, it appears to be very useful for the computation of the \emph{iterated monodromy group} of the map $f$ as discussed in \cite[Chapter 5]{H_Thesis}.

+Iterated monodromy groups were introduced by Nekrashevych in 2001 as (self-similar) groups that are naturally associated with certain dynamical systems, such as the iteration of a post\-critically-finite rational map $f\colon \CDach\to\CDach$ \cite{NekraIMG02}.
+The iterated monodromy group contains all the essential information about the dynamics of $f$: one can reconstruct from the iterated monodromy group the action of the map on its Julia set.

+An invariant tree as in Corollary \ref{cor:crit-fix-1-tile-subd} drastically simplifies the computations of the iterated monodromy group action for critically fixed rational maps carried in \cite{Pilgrim_crit_fixed}.
+Furthermore, it makes it possible to show that the iterated monodromy groups of critically fixed rational maps have quite ``exotic'' properties from the point of view of classical group theory.
 More precisely, the following result is proven in \cite[Corollary 5.6.6 and Corollary 6.4.3]{H_Thesis}.

 \begin{theorem} The iterated monodromy group of a critically fixed rational map $f$ with ${\#C_f\geq 3}$ is an amenable group of exponential growth. \end{theorem}